- Sermon Notes

-3. But when Uzziah died Judah felt insecure and vulnerable.
+3. But when Uzziah died Judah felt exposed and vulnerable.

 4. Isaiah “saw the Lord.”

-b. “sitting on a throne” – God is the King of kings.
+- “sitting on a throne” reveals that God is the King of kings.

-d. “train of His robe filling the temple” – Majesty.
+- “train of His robe filling the temple” speaks of God’s majesty.

 John 12:41, These things Isaiah said, because he saw His glory, and he spoke of Him.